So You Say You Want a Revolution?

 You can also focus on the House Financial Services Committee’s members by using this form.

-You can focus on the Senate Banking Committee members by using this form.
+You can focus on the Senate Banking Committee members by contacting them.

 Again, be polite and courteous, please.